 Data obtained from the trials were statistically analysed.
 Descriptive statistics and analysis of variance (ANOVA) were done using GenStat software (VSN International, 2011).
 Means were obtained using the least significant difference (LSD).
 Statistical significance was carried out at p≤0.05.
 Turkey and Fisher's approach was used to determine any differences in treatment measured.
 Table 2 presents the dimensions of a canoe used for the experiment.

-Table 2 Measurement of the canoe used.
+Table 2: Measurement of the canoe used.